Week 9 HW: Cell Free Systems

 I would design a synthetic minimal cell (SMC) that senses theophylline and, in response, activates a nearby engineered probiotic bacterium.
 The idea is to convert a small molecule that the bacterium does not naturally monitor into a standard bacterial induction signal.

-- Function: user-controlled activation of a probiotic gene program
+| Function | User-controlled activation of a probiotic gene program. |

 This function could not be realized by cell-free Tx/Tl alone without encapsulation.
 If IPTG were simply mixed into a bulk cell-free reaction, it would diffuse directly to the bacteria and there would be no gated actuator step.
 The membrane compartment is what lets the SMC store the output signal until the input molecule triggers pore formation.

-This function could be realized by a genetically modified natural cell, but that would require engineering a living probiotic to directly sense theophylline and carry the entire logic internally.
+It could be realized by a genetically modified natural cell, but that would require engineering a living probiotic to directly sense theophylline and carry the entire logic internally.
 The synthetic-cell version is more modular: the same probiotic responder could be paired with many different SMC sensors just by swapping the sensing module.

 The desired outcome is that the probiotic turns on only when theophylline is present, giving an external chemical control knob over bacterial behavior without permanently hard-wiring the sensing logic into the living cell.

-| Component | Design Choice | Why |
+| Component | Design choice | Rationale |

 |---|---|---|

-| Membrane | POPC:cholesterol vesicle, optionally stabilized with a small amount of DSPE-PEG2000 | Stable phospholipid compartment that can hold small molecules and support pore insertion |
+| Membrane | POPC:cholesterol vesicle, optionally stabilized with DSPE-PEG2000 | Stable phospholipid compartment that can hold small molecules and support pore insertion. |

-| Tx/Tl source | E. coli cell-free expression system | Fast, inexpensive, and compatible with bacterial riboswitch control |
+| Tx/Tl source | E. coli cell-free expression system | Fast, inexpensive, compatible with bacterial riboswitch control. |

-| Input sensing module | Theophylline-responsive riboswitch upstream of pore gene | Theophylline is membrane permeable and the riboswitch can directly control translation |
+| Input sensing module | Theophylline-responsive riboswitch upstream of pore gene | Theophylline is membrane-permeable and the riboswitch can directly control translation. |

-| Output release module | Alpha-hemolysin pore | Allows stored IPTG to exit only after the sensor is activated |
+| Output release module | Alpha-hemolysin pore | Allows stored IPTG to exit only after the sensor is activated. |

-| Encapsulated cargo | IPTG, amino acids, nucleotides, salts, energy substrate, cell-free enzymes | IPTG is the communication signal; the rest are required for expression of the pore |
+| Encapsulated cargo | IPTG, amino acids, nucleotides, salts, energy substrate, cell-free enzymes | IPTG is the communication signal; the rest are required for expression of the pore. |

-| Receiver cell | E. coli Nissle carrying a LacI-regulated reporter plasmid | Converts released IPTG into an easily measured bacterial response |
+| Receiver cell | E. coli Nissle carrying a LacI-regulated reporter plasmid | Converts released IPTG into an easily measured bacterial response. |

-The SMC would communicate with the environment in two steps.
-First, theophylline diffuses across the vesicle membrane and binds the riboswitch, turning on pore synthesis.
-Second, alpha-hemolysin inserts into the vesicle membrane and releases encapsulated IPTG, which then diffuses to the surrounding probiotic cells and activates their lac-regulated gene circuit.
+- Alpha-hemolysin inserts into the vesicle membrane and releases encapsulated IPTG, which then diffuses to the surrounding probiotic cells and activates their lac-regulated gene circuit.

 3. Experimental details